duckduckgo/duckduckhack-docs/welcome/setup-dev-environment.md

 5. In the new screen, enter the required details and click "**Create Account**".

 ### 2b.
 Join the DuckDuckGo Organization on Codio

+> This step ensures you do not have to pay for Codio.

 1. **After logging into Codio,** [click this link](https://codio.com/p/signup?orgToken=Ax-OB3tU4sdNAG8axJBYcjNqR04) and you'll be added to our organization, which gives you a professional Codio setup free of charge.